This should be a quick one? The essence of a noun is that it is a ‘naming word’.

-Abstract nouns names something that has no physical existence, such as success, delight and failure.
+Are names of something that has no physical existence, such as success, delight and failure.

-Concrete nouns are used to name something you can sense with your senses – sight, smell, touch, sound, taste – e.g. parsnip, red, umami etc
+Are used to name something you can sense with your senses – sight, smell, touch, sound, taste – e.g. chocolate, red, umami etc

 All I have to say is why?

 Proper nouns are used to name a specific person, animal, place or thing.
 Christmas, Wednesday, John etc